Heterohabilis/GOODNAME_CHAP_2/documents/progress_and_goals.md

 - People:

   - Users can edit and delete their own accounts.
+      using update people and delete people API

   - Submitting a manuscript creates an account with the role of author
+      using create people and assign role API

-  - Assigning a referee to a manuscript adds the referee role to that person.
+  - Assigning a referee to a manuscript adds the referee role to that person. using edit role API, might have to add "add_referee" API to manuscript in backend

   - Only the editor and managing editor(s) have create / update / delete permissions for the accounts of others.
+      create different home page for editor account, frontend function with create_people, update_people, delete_people API only show in editor's home page

   - Advanced: record a history of each user's interactions with the system.